-Ryota Doi is a type designer for Monotype.
+Ryota Doi is a Senior Type Designer for Monotype.
 Ryota first became interested in type as a design student while at university in Japan.
 After receiving his BA in design from Tokyo University of the Arts, he enrolled in the MA typeface design program at the prestigious University of Reading, where he studied the differences between Japanese and Latin type.

 Robin Hui joined Monotype Hong Kong as a type designer in 1988.
-He is currently the chief design and production manager of Monotype Hong Kong, responsible for a wide variety of type design and technology projects, including compression, hinting and rendering control of typefaces across different platforms.
-Before joining Monotype, he worked 10 years as a professional typesetter where Robin gained experience in how type is used effectively, while also developing a strong passion for Chinese typography.
+He is currently the Chief Typographer and Production Manager of Monotype Hong Kong, responsible for a wide variety of type design and technology projects, including compression, hinting, and rendering control of typefaces across different platforms.
+Before joining Monotype, he spent 10 years as a professional typesetter, where Robin gained experience in how type is used effectively while also developing a strong passion for Chinese typography.

 Juan Villanueva is a Senior Type Designer at the Monotype Studio in New York City.
 He grew up in Lima, Peru and Clifton, New Jersey.
 His heart is in both places and his work reflects both languages and cultures.
 Juan joined Monotype in 2016 where he contributes to library designs including Helvetica Now, Futura Now, and Walbaum and creates custom projects for global brands such as Google, Microsoft, Tencent, M&Ms, and Entertainment One.

 Creative Type Director Damien Collot’s interest and passion for type design comes from drawing.
 As a child, he could spend hours at his desk trying to get the perfect, most unique, Donald Duck.
 Damien easily found his place in a field where attention to details and focus are key assets to explore the nuances of letter shapes.